Are you facing serious charges in Qld?

 Facing serious charges?
 The early steps are critical

 The early steps in any criminal case can make a difference to the outcome.
-Urgent advice from experienced criminal defence lawyers in Brisbane is critical.
+Urgent advice from experienced Brisbane criminal lawyers is critical.

 Amy Soong, our Legal Practice Director, shares steps you need to take now if you are being investigated or charged with a criminal offence in Qld.